March 1, 2021

 - Avoiding close contact, such as staying six feet away from other people or self-isolating, especially if in a high-risk group.

-- Staying home if you’re sick or staying at home in general and avoiding large crowds.
+- Staying home if you’re sick or staying at home in general and avoiding large crowds and indoor spaces.
 Pay attention to state and local directives.

 - Covering your mouth and nose when coughing with your elbow or a tissue.
 Dispose of your tissue immediately afterward.